Deokishisu/FRLG-Plus/FAQ.md

   • Deep Sea Teeth can be found rarely on wild Gyarados underwater.
 </details>

+### How do I get the other legendary beasts?
+Every time you enter the Hall of Fame, an uncaught legendary beast will begin to roam Kanto if there are no legendary beasts currently roaming.

 ### Where do I get the event tickets so I can obtain Mew, Lugia and Ho-oh, Deoxys, and Latias and Latias?
 <details>